 Fostering Academics, Maturity, Independence, Leadership, Empowerment & Excellence (F.A.M.I.L.E.E.), a program through the Rainbow Center, pairs new students with continuing students during their first or transfer year, involving group activities and one-on-one meetings.
 This program is designed to assist students in their first year at UConn-Storrs including regional campus and transfer students who are new to the Storrs campus with their transition by pairing them with peer mentors

-The PA2SS (Peer African Americans Sustaining Success) Peer Mentor Program was established for African American freshman and transfer students and upper class mentors.
-The program will seek to improve academic performance, retention and graduation rates of African American students.
+The PA2SS (Peer African Americans Sustaining Success) Peer Mentor Program was established for African American freshman and transfer students and upper-class mentors.
+The program will seek to improve the academic performance, retention, and graduation rates of African American students.
 The PA2SS program is a 1 credit course that is offered during the spring and fall semester of the academic year.
 Faculty/staff mentoring and grade monitoring will be a feature of the program.
-Peer educators participate in a 2 day peer education training session and are enrolled in the mentor section of the 1 credit class.
+Peer educators participate in a 2-day peer education training session and are enrolled in the mentor section of the 1 credit class.

 The Women in STEM (WiSTEM) Mentoring Program of the Women’s Center is an initiative designed to support underclasswomen pursuing STEM degrees through the mentorship of their upperclasswomen peers.
 The program spans the full academic year and is structured around monthly meetings designed to provide both the mentor and mentee with resources to flourish in the STEM fields.